ZainabJenmi/DSA-Amazon-Case-Study/README.md

 12. How many products have fewer than 1,000 reviews?
 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

 ## Dataset Description
 The dataset contains information scraped from Amazon product pages, including:

--Product details: name, category, price, discount, and ratings -Customer engagement: user reviews, titles, and content -Each row represents a unique product, with aggregated reviewer data stored as comma-separated values Total Records: 1,465 rows
+  -Product details: name, category, price, discount, and ratings -Customer engagement: user reviews, titles, and content -Each row represents a unique product, with aggregated reviewer data stored as comma-separated values Total Records: 1,465 rows.
   Total Fields: 16 columns.

-## Tools
+## Tool
-Microsoft Excel
+   -Microsoft Excel
-Excel Pivot tables
+   -Excel Pivot tables
-Excel Pivot Charts
+   -Excel Pivot Charts
-Dashboard

 ## Process
 ### Step 1: Data Cleaning and transformation